 In this 3-burner gas grill review, I list my favorite models to help you find the unit that fits your size requirement, budget, and cooking needs.

 The Best 3 Burner Gas Grills for 2021

-Below is my list of the 11 best 3-burner gas grills for 2021.
-I’ll start with the top overall choices, then go into the reviews and best options for different needs.
+Below is my list of the 11 best 3-burner gas grill options available in the U.S., Canada, and the U.K. I’ll start with the top 5 overall choices, then go into the reviews and best options for different needs.

 Weber consistently makes sleek, durable, technology-infused grills, and the Spirit II E-310 is no exception.

 The Weber 3 burner gas grill features an open-cart design.
 Unlike many other budget-friendly grills, Weber includes two collapsible side shelves and an open shelf below the grill carriage.
 This means that you’ll have ample prep space and an expansive center shelf to store cookware, plates, and spices.